 The creation of disparate plans oftens results in lack of awareness and participation in the planning process and outcomes.
 Plans are often shelved once created and rarely reviewed or updated as implementation progress (if they are implemented at all).

 The most effective plans seek a balance between integration and uniqueness.
 On the one hand, it is an excellent goal to embed sustainability principles into existing planning mechanisms (and this is often highly effective in shifting the culture of an institution in a more sustainable direction).
 The risk, however, is that these other plans are too broad to include the focused attention on the more complex sustainability planning goals.
 Finding this balance for the unique qualities of an institution is one of the most difficult aspects sustainability planners face.

 Sustainability (and sustainable thinking and planning) is about accounting for the complex and integrated nature of the variety of natural and human systems that maintain a thriving world.
 Isolating individual issues all too often results in actions that degrade overall sustainability while seeking to address a single aspect of it.
 Classic examples include the push for first-generation biofuels to address the need to develop carbon-free liquid fuels.
 These, processes ended up using more energy (typically fossil fuel-based) to produce the biofuel than was displaced.
 Seeking to reduce climate vulnerability through the use of highly inefficient back-up generators is another typical situation that can result from planning in isolation.

-The goal of the climate leadership commitments is to address the challenge of climate change holistically by transforming the way higher-education operates and educates.
+The goal of the Presidents’ Climate Leadership Commitments is to address the challenge of climate change holistically by transforming the way higher-education operates and educates.
 Integrated planning to avoid the most serious effects of climate change while simultaneously responding to the already occurring and anticipated impacts is essential for achieving this goal.